The prospect of flying with a baby and toddlers may be frightening, especially if they’ve never been on an airplane before.

 - Is the baby going to cry the whole flight?

 - Will your toddler refuse to wear his seatbelt?

 I have four children and have done a lot of airline travel with them, including several international trips.

-Through the years I have learned what items are important to pack in the carry-on, and the best activities for kids when flying.
+Through the years of family travel adventures, I have learned what items are important to pack in the carry-on, and the best activities for kids when flying.

 WHAT TO PACK WHEN FLYING WITH A BABY AND TODDLERS